 Palm Springs lays claim to the “Largest Concentration of Mid-Century Modern Architecture in the United States”.
 From highly customized mansions to suburban tract-housing, Palm Springs was at the forefront of American architecture during the mid-20th-century.
 Visionary architects working in the burgeoning Coachella Valley put their own spin on Bauhaus and the International Style, reworking it for the desert environment.
-Let’s take a nostalgic self-guided architecture tour of Palm Springs and discover the magic of their creation – Desert Modernism.
+Let’s take a nostalgic self-guided architecture tour of Palm Springs and discover the magic of Desert Modernism.

 What is Desert Modernism?

 Desert Modernism is a regional interpretation of the Modernist or International Style, tailored to suit the Southern Californian and American Southwest climates and favoured indoor/outdoor lifestyle.
 Architects adapted concepts of European Bauhaus to fit the local environment, à la Frank Lloyd Wright.